 The mercury settled at a spot she judged to be slightly northwest of the student dorms.

 She held the spell for a couple more seconds, staring at the map.
 Then she let the magic go, shoving everything haphazardly into her trunk, uncaring of the hot candle wax spilling onto her belongings.
-She didn’t bother with a locking spell, because it was too different than the magic of the planar ward, and she didn’t want to risk failure.
+She didn’t bother with a locking spell.
+It was too different from the magic of the planar ward, and she didn’t want to risk failure.

 ‘My blood is at the University.’

 She shook her head.
 ‘But the coppers have it, don’t they?
-I expected to find it at their station, or maybe at the prison or even a black site where they hold important evidence.
-So why is it here?
-Here, and at Eagle Tower, where the professors and high level students carry out experiments?’
+I expected to find it at their station, or maybe at the prison, or even a black site where they hold important evidence.
+So why is it at Eagle Tower?’
 She hurried from the room and out of the building, moving with purpose but without panic.

-‘It could have been here all along, if my information was just wrong from the beginning, but I don’t think so.
+‘It could have been here all along, if my information was wrong from the beginning, but I don’t think so.
+There’s a reason the pressure is so much stronger this time.
 Did they give my blood to the University in hopes the diviners here could do a better job?
 The University does have a stake in my capture, after all.
 The book was theirs.
 But would the coppers give up such a big win?
 It seems unlikely.
 They’re tenacious, as evidenced by the continued attempts to find me despite their ongoing failure.’
 She walked along the winding path into the cultivated woods between the Citadel and Eagle Tower.
 The scrying attempt was getting stronger as it went on, and had already been going for several minutes, longer and harder than most she’d fended off before.

 ‘Maybe that’s it.
 They’ve failed to find me and this is their next move.
 A better spell array than whatever they have access to at Harrow Hill, stronger thaumaturges, maybe more than one casting the spell at the same time.
 And they’re close to me, even if they don’t realize it.
 That’ll make it easier.
 This is their sharper knife, their bigger hammer, the thing they pull out when they really need a win.’